CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Rebinding/DNS_Rebinding.md

 ### 4.2 Task 2.
 Defeat the Same-Origin Policy Protection

-From the previous task, it seems impossible to set the thermostat’s temperature from the attacker’s page, due to the browser’s same-origin policy protection.
+From the previous task, it seems impossible to set the the rmostat’s temperature from the attacker’s page, due to the browser’s same-origin policy protection.
 The objective of this task is to defeat such a protection, so we can set the temperature from this page.
-The main idea for defeating the same origin protection comes from the fact that the policy enforcement is based on the host name, not on the IP address, so as long as we usewww.attacker32.comin the URL, we are complying with the SOP policy, but that does not mean we are restricted to communicate with thewww.attacker32.comweb server.
+The main idea for defeating the same origin protection comes from the fact that the policy enforcement is based on the host name, not on the IP address, so as long as we use www.attacker32.comin the URL, we are complying with the SOP policy, but that does not mean we are restricted to communicate with the www.attacker32.com web server.
-Before the user’s browser sends out requests towww.attacker32.com, it first needs to know the IP address ofwww.attacker32.com.
+Before the user’s browser sends out requests to www.attacker32.com, it first needs to know the IP address of www.attacker32.com.
 A DNS request will be sent out from the User’s machine.
-If the IP ad- dress is not cached at the local DNS server, a DNS request will eventually be sent toattacker32.com’s nameserver, which is controlled by the attacker.
+If the IP ad- dress is not cached at the local DNS server, a DNS request will eventually be sent to attacker32.com’s nameserver, which is controlled by the attacker.
 Therefore, the attacker can decide what to put in the re- sponse.

 Step 1: Modify the JavaScript code.
-On the attacker’s web server, the JavaScript code running inside thewww.attacker32.com/changepage is stored in the following file:/app/rebind_server/ templates/js/change.js.
-Since this page comes from thewww.attacker32.comserver, ac- cording to the same-origin policy, it can only interact with the same server.
-Therefore, we need to change the first line of the code fromhttp://www.seediot32.comto the following (we have installed a simple editor callednanoin the container):
+On the attacker’s web server, the JavaScript code running inside the www.attacker32.com/changepage is stored in the following file:/app/rebind_server/ templates/js/change.js.
+Since this page comes from the www.attacker32.comserver, ac- cording to the same-origin policy, it can only interact with the same server.
+Therefore, we need to change the first line of the code from http://www.seediot32.comto the following (we have installed a simple editor called nano in the container):

 let url_prefix = ’http://www.attacker32.com’